Corymbia sphaerica

-Corymbia sphaerica, commonly known as the big-fruited bloodwood, is a species of tree, sometimes a mallee or shrub, that is endemic to a small area in the Northern Territory of Australia.
+Corymbia sphaerica, commonly known as big-fruited bloodwood, is a species of tree, sometimes a mallee or shrub, that is endemic to a small area in the Northern Territory of Australia.
 It has rough bark on the trunk and branches, a crown of heart-shaped to lance-shaped juvenile leaves, flower buds in groups of three and shortened spherical fruit.

 Description

 Corymbia sphaerica is a tree that typically grows to a height of 10 m, sometimes a mallee or a shrub to only 1 m, and forms a lignotuber.
 It has rough, tessellated, brownish bark on the trunk and branches.
 Young plants and coppice regrowth have sessile, heart-shaped to more or less round, greyish green leaves that are about 80 mm long and 50 mm wide, arranged in opposite pairs.
 It has a crown of juvenile leaves that are sessile, heart-shaped to almost lance-shaped, the same shade of dull green on both sides, 30-70 mm long and 15-45 mm wide.
 The flowers are arranged on the ends of branches on a branched peduncle 4-15 mm long, each branch of the peduncle with three buds on pedicels 2-12 mm long.
 Mature buds are spherical, 10-12 mm long and 9-10 mm wide with a rounded operculum.
 The fruit is a shortened spherical capsule 20-31 mm long and wide with the valves enclosed in the fruit.
 The seeds are brown, 9-16 mm long with a wing on the end.